ohxyz/deloitte-code-test/README.md

 # Still to do

 1. Properly format date and time of launch.
-I would use a 3rd party libraray, eg. moment, date-fns
+I would use a 3rd party library, eg. moment, date-fns
 2. Style `-` character before `Failed Mission` in black.
 As it requires additional markups and styles.
 3. Format code to be less than e.g 100 characters a line.
 4. Smooth animation of scrolling to top by CSS or easing function.